Hyphen-ated/RebirthItemTracker/README.md

 ## Known issues

 * When using the _Glowing Hourglass_ right after taking any object, this object will remains in the tracker even if the character doesn't have it anymore.

+* If you want to make a shortcut to the tracker, make the shortcut to the file "dist/item_tracker.exe" rather than to the existing shortcut called "Launch Item Tracker"